The Noise (game show): Main game

 Two teams of two kids battle it out in a challenge of skill, speed & sounds.
 Each show features the teams taking on timed mindless tasks where the goal is to not make so much noise.
-So the quieter, the better.
 Teams score points based how quiet they finish the challenge; so the quieter the task, the more points they can score.
 The progress is being kept track by what's called the "Noise-O-Meter", which determines how loud the sound gets.
 If it gets too loud and the Noise-O-Meter reaches maximum volume level, the team automatically loses the challenge.

-The first round has a challenge worth up to five points; the second is worth up to ten points and the third is worth up to 20.
-For a maximum total of 35 points for each team.at the end of the three rounds the losing team receive consolation prizes while the winning team goes on to the Run of the house for $5,000 and prizes but they need be quiet to get them.
+The first round has a challenge worth up to five points; the second is worth up to ten points and the third is worth up to 20, for a maximum total of 35 points for each team.
+At the end of the three rounds, the losing team receive consolation prizes while the winning team goes on to the Run of the house for $5,000 and prizes but they need be quiet to get them.